 The ski run then follows either via the prepared natural snow slopes or one of the Salewa ski routes through the deep snow.
 Once you have skied down, you have the opportunity to practice on a search field with an avalanche transceiver.

-The guides at the Markus Hirnböck Alpine Ski School will show you the most secret runs and will find the best snow for you.
+The guides at the Markus Hirnböck Alpine Ski School or rather Florian Jaccard from BACK-COUNTRY.at will show you the most secret runs and will find the best snow for you.
 You will also learn the latest about risk management, equipment, and rescue.

 Information and booking: